Urothelial and Kidney Cancers

 An increased risk of cancer of the renal pelvis and ureters occurs in patients with Balkan nephropathy.
 This disorder is a familial nephropathy of unknown cause that results in progressive inflammation of the renal parenchyma, leading to renal failure and multifocal, superficial, low-grade cancers of the renal pelvis and ureters.

-There are reports of families (eg, Lynch syndrome) with a higher risk of urothelial carcinoma of the urothelium, but the genetic basis for this familial clustering remains undefined.
+There are reports of families (eg, those with Lynch syndrome) with a higher risk of urothelial carcinoma of the urothelium, but the genetic basis for this familial clustering remains undefined.

 Urinary voiding symptoms